 This working group will meet monthly to develop and implement an action plan that will include, but will not be limited to the following goals:

-- Create a centralized resource guide for greater D.C. to share information about food recovery organizations, programs, policies, successful models, best management practices (BMP’s) and resources.
+- Create resource guides and food donation maps for greater D.C. to share information about food recovery organizations, programs, policies, successful models, best management practices (BMP’s) and resources.

 - Develop and implement an outreach plan to promote food recovery in various environments such as schools, homes, government, restaurants, and businesses.